jamiebergen/plugin-notes-plus/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.1 =
+This version does some behind-the-scenes cleanup to the options table to improve performance.
+It should not affect your existing notes or the functionality of the plugin.

 = 1.1.0 =
 This version migrates plugin notes into their own database table and fixes a bug with plugin notes disappearing on Windows servers.